jetdillo/LeKiwi/3DPrinting.md

 # 3D Printing
 > **Estimated time:** ~34 hours

 We provide ready-to-print STL files for the 3D-printed parts below.
 These can be printed with generic PLA filament on consumer-grade FDM printers.
 We tested on a [Bambu Lab P1S](https://us.store.bambulab.com/products/p1s) printer.
+For all components, we just load into bambuslicer, auto-rotate and auto-arrange, enable any recommended supports, and print.

 ## Parts